If you're juggling multiple student loans, you might want to consider refinancing them to consolidate your payments in one place.

 Calculate the costs

-Many student loan refinancing companies offer a prequalification tool to check if you qualify.
-While others require a full application.
-Many private lenders will list their minimum credit score requirements on their website to let you know what you need as a minimum to apply.
+Many student loan refinancing companies offer a prequalification tool to check if you qualify, but others may require a full application.

 Improve your credit score

-If you find that your credit score isn’t quite high enough to apply for student loan refinancing, or you don’t qualify for the best interest rate, here are a few steps you can take to improve your score:
+If you find that your credit score isn’t quite high enough to apply or you don’t qualify for the best interest rate, here are a few steps you can take to improve your score:

 - Review your credit report: You can download a free copy of your credit report from all three major credit bureaus at annualcreditreport.com.
-Review each of them to make note of any negative marks and work to get those removed.
-This can have a big impact on your credit score.
+Review them for any negative marks, then work on getting those removed.

 - Stay up-to-date on your bills: On-time payments are one of the most important factors that make up your credit score.
-So making sure you’re caught up with all of your bills and debt payments is crucial to improving your score.
+Staying caught up on your bills and debt payments is crucial to improving your score.

 - Pay down debt balances: If you have maxed out credit cards or high debt balances, this can have a big impact on your credit.
 Paying down debts lowers your credit utilization and debt-to-income ratio, and can improve your score.

-- Use a co-signer: If you don’t want to wait until your score is improved to apply for a student loan refinance, consider using a co-signer.
-You can use their high score and excellent credit history to get approved, and potentially get better interest rates on your loans.
+- Use a co-signer: If you don’t want to wait until your score is improved to apply for a refinance, consider using a co-signer.
+You can use their score and credit history to get approved, and potentially get better interest rates.

-Once you are ready to apply for student loan refinancing, it’s best to compare multiple private lenders.
-You can get quotes from each and compare the loan terms and what interest rate you may qualify for to find the one that fits your situation best.
+Collect quotes from different lenders and compare their loan terms and what interest rates you may qualify for.
 Additionally, you can choose between fixed-rate and variable-rate loans.

-You may opt to apply for multiple lenders or use a site like Credible to review options for multiple private student loans with a single application.
+You may opt to apply for multiple lenders on your own or use a site like Credible student loans to review options for multiple loans with a single application.

 With a prequalification application, lenders only do a soft inquiry on your credit, which will not affect your credit score.